mburns/piwik-cookbook/README.md

 ATTRIBUTES
 ==========

-All node attributes are set under the `piwik` namespace.

 * `node['piwik']['version']` - The piwik version to install, default is `1.5.1`.
 It will upgrade the installation, if you change that value later.
 * `node['piwik']['install_path']` - The path where the web server will expect the piwik dir to live, default is `/var/www`